-Synonymous names: Nil

-Catalogue identifier: 0022

-Reporting entities/scope: WACHS

-Description: Percentage of emergency air-based inter-hospital transfers meeting the state-wide contract target response time for priority 1 calls.

-Rationale: To ensure Western Australians receive the care and medical transport services they need, when they need it, WA Country Health Service (WACHS) has entered into a contractual relationship to deliver emergency air-based patient transport services to the WA public.
+Identifying and definitional attributes Metadata item type: Indicator Synonymous names: Nil Catalogue identifier: 0022 Reporting entities/scope: WACHS Description: Percentage of emergency air-based inter-hospital transfers meeting the state-wide contract target response time for priority 1 calls.
+Rationale: To ensure Western Australians receive the care and medical transport services they need, when they need it, WA Country Health Service (WACHS) has entered a contractual relationship to deliver emergency air-based patient transport services to the WA public.
 This collaboration ensures that patients have access to an effective aeromedical and inter-hospital patient transfer service to ensure the best possible health outcomes for patients requiring urgent medical treatment through rapid response.
 Response times for patient transport services have a direct impact on the speed with which a patient receives appropriate medical care and provide a good indication of the efficiency and effectiveness of patient transport services.
-It is believed that adverse effects on patients and the community are reduced if response times are reduced.
+Adverse effects on patients and the community are reduced if response times are reduced.
 Through surveillance of this measure over time, the effectiveness of patient transport services can be determined.
 This facilitates further development of targeted strategies and improvements to operational management practices aimed at ensuring optimal restoration to health for patients in need of urgent medical care.

-Annual Report 2023-24

-- Outcome 2: Prevention, health promotion and aged and continuing care services that help Western Australians to live healthy and safe lives - Effectiveness.
+Indicator set: Annual Report 2024-25 Annual, by financial year Frequency: Outcome area: Annual Reports 2024-25: Outcome 2: Prevention, health promotion and aged • and continuing care services that help Western Australians to live healthy and safe lives Effectiveness.

-Computation description: [Numerator] divided by the [Denominator] multiplied by 100

-(expressed as a percentage).
+[Numerator] divided by the [Denominator] multiplied by 100 (expressed as a percentage).